ak-s-0723/Evaluations2/src/main/java/org/example/evaluations2/README.md

 ### Hints
 - Nothing is needed from your side in pom.xml or application.properties
 - No new file need to be created.
-- If you will try to run testcases without defining relations, all Testcases will fail.
+- If you will try to run testcases without adding implementation, all Testcases will fail.